-Theoretical background
+2. Theoretical background

-Innovation is often approached from a IS perspective, that argues that innovations should not be seen as stand alone activities but as an evolutionary, complex, non-linear and interactive process, in which a large number of co-evolutions in the scientific, technological, and social systems occur (Tödtling & Trippl 2005).
-The consequence of this approach is that organizations are not considered to innovate in isolation; several additional factors play a role, such as policy, legislation, infrastructure, funding, and market developments (Klerkx et al. 2008a,b).
+Innovation is often approached from a IS perspective, that argues that innovations should not be seen as stand alone activities but as an evolutionary, complex, non-linear and interactive process, in which a large number of co-evolutions in the scientific, technological, and social systems occur (Tödtling and Trippl 2005).
+The consequence of this approach is that organizations are not considered to innovate in isolation; several additional factors play a role, such as policy, legislation, infrastructure, funding, and market developments (Klerkx et al. 2008).
 Several IS actors can be indentified as relevant: entrepreneurs, researchers, consultants, policy makers, supplier and processing industries, retailers, and customers.
-These actors form networks, to engage in a process of joint learning and negotiation to shape an innovation (Malerba, 2002).
+These actors form networks, to engage in a process of joint learning and negotiation to shape an innovation (Malerba 2003).

 The IS approach has first been applied on the national level.
 The concept has been used since to develop, analyze and benchmark national innovation policies.
 The term National Innovation System is not only derived from technology policy but also a shared culture or language and the focus of national policies, laws and regulations which condition the environment.
-Later the concepts of Regional Innovation Systems and Sectoral Innovation Systems were launched (Malerba, 2002, Carlsson, 2006).
+Later the concepts of Regional Innovation Systems and Sectoral Innovation Systems were launched (Carlsson 2006).
 In the last two decades increasingly attention is paid by policy makers and social scientists to regions as site of innovation and competiveness in the globalized economy.
-Most studies draw on the common rationale that territorial agglomeration provides the best context for an innovation-based globalized economy (Asheim et al., 2005).
+Most studies draw on the common rationale that territorial agglomeration provides the best context for an innovation-based globalized economy (Asheim et al. 2005).
 The role of interaction, localization and embedding emphasized, the RIS concept thus gives an explanation of the resurgence of regional economies as structuring elements in global competition, as exemplified by alleged regional success stories such as Silicon Valley (Asheim et al. 2005, De Bruijn et al. 2005).

 The literature that employs the IS perspective increasingly pays attention to several types of innovation brokers, also referred to as intermediating organizations, third parties, bridge and superstructure organizations (Howells, 2006).
 They emerged as a response to constraints and challenges apparent on both the demand and supply side of the knowledge infrastructure.
 They aim to overcome gaps (information, managerial, cultural and cognitive) in relation to innovation processes.
-Howells (2006) defined the concept of the innovation intermediary as follows: an intermediary organization is an organization or body that acts as agent or broker in any aspect of the innovation process between two or more parties.
-Much research has been conducted to study these organizations using different orientations: the functions (e.g. Howells, 2006; Batterink et al. 2010; Boon et al., 2008) the sector (e.g. Klerkx & Leeuwis, 2008b), or the relationships (e.g. Johnson, 2008).

-IBs are facilitators of innovation acting as a member of a network of actors in an industrial sector that are focused on enabling the other actors in the network to innovate (Den Hertog, 2000; van Lente et al., 2003; Winch & Courtney, 2007).
+Howells (2006) defined the concept of the intermediary organization as follows: an intermediary organization is an organization or body that acts as agent or broker in any aspect of the innovation process between two or more parties.
+Much research has been conducted to study these organizations using different orientations: the process of innovation (Howells, 2006), the sector (Klerkx et al. 2008), specific roles (Batterink, 2009), relationships (Johnson, 2008) and specific functions (Boon et al., 2008).
+IBs are facilitators of innovation acting as a member of a network of actors in an industrial sector that are focused on enabling the other actors in the network to innovate (Den Hertog, 2000; van Lente et al., 2003; Winch et al., 2007).
 The reasons why innovation brokers emerge are diverse, but generally they are created in response to a perceived suboptimal degree of connectivity between the network actors due to market or innovation system failures.
-In addition, they contribute to reducing uncertainty in the early stages of innovation processes when there is a high risk of failure, which would preclude private parties from innovating (Klerkx et al., 2009; Lente van et al., 2003; Smits & Kuhlman, 2004).
+In addition, they contribute to reducing uncertainty in the early stages of innovation processes when there is a high risk of failure, which would preclude private parties from innovating (Klerkx et al., 2009; Lente van et al., 2003; Smits et al., 2004).